Snuff Box in Shape of a Moor's Head Snuff Box, mid-18th century

-This is a Snuff box.
-We acquired it in 1967.
-Its medium is carved amethyst, chased gold, silver, cut diamonds, rubies, emeralds, turquoise, moonstone, platinum.
+This is a snuff box.
+It is dated mid-18th century and we acquired it in 1967.
+Its medium is amethyst, gold, silver, cut diamonds, rubies, emeralds, turquoise, moonstone, platinum.
 It is a part of the Product Design and Decorative Arts department.

 Snuff is smokeless tobacco made from finely ground leaves meant to be inhaled into the nasal cavity.
 Associated with the frivolity of the rococo era, snuff boxes typically came in two sizes, for pocket and for presentation.
 Tightly sealed to ensure that air did not penetrate the box, snuff boxes ranged from lavish materials for the rich to later simpler examples after increased accessibility of tobacco broadened snuff use.
 European taste for Turkish and Moorish fashion, visible in this snuff box, appeared as part of the exoticism of the mid-18th century.